 Overall, the implementation of several new regulations may be postponed allowing both companies and regulatory agencies time to react to the crisis.
 However, there is no evidence this will alter reporting deadlines for established legislation.

-At present, this is what we know about specific regulatory impacts:
+At present, from covid-19 impact on medical devices market this is what we know about specific regulatory impacts:

 1. Impact of COVID-19 on regulatory approvals in EU